-- 4.92 With variation (b) the phasing would be over ten contracting rounds (rather than the four with option (iii)).
-This would mean that the phasing would be 5% per contracting round (rather than the 12.5% per round in option (iii)).
-Thus starting with the October 2013 to April 2014 round Generators would pay 45% (and Suppliers 55%) and so on until, from 1st April 2018, Generators pay no BSUoS charge (and Suppliers pay 100%). - 4.93 The final options considered at this stage by the Workgroup (noting that there are many potential options and variations on those options) was option (v) which would move the start of the phasing implementation dates in option (iii) or (iv) from 1st April 2013 to 1st April 2015.
+- 4.93 The final options considered at this stage by the Workgroup (noting that there are many potential options and variations on those options) was option (v) which would move the start of the phasing implementation dates in option (iii) or (iv) from 1st April 2013 to 1st April 2015.
 Thus with option (v), if the option (iii) based approach of two year phasing were adopted then Generators would end up paying no BSUoS charge (and Suppliers pay 100%) from 1st April 2017.
-In the case of the option (iv) five year phasing approach then, under option (v), the date when Generators would end up paying no BSUoS charge (and Suppliers pay 100%) would be 1st April 2020. - 4.94 At the post-consultation meeting, the Workgroup considered the responses received in relation to transition and implementation and the majority of the Workgroup agreed that a fixed lead time for implementation would be preferable.
+In the case of the option (iv) five year phasing approach then, under option (v), the date when Generators would end up paying no BSUoS charge (and Suppliers pay 100%) from 1st April 2017. - 4.94 At the post-consultation meeting, the Workgroup considered the responses received in relation to transition and implementation and the majority of the Workgroup agreed that a fixed lead time for implementation would be preferable.
 The majority of the Workgroup felt that phasing would be too complex, but not insurmountable. - 4.95 No Workgroup members supported an implementation time of less than 2 years.
 As suggested by the Proposer in the Workgroup Consultation, it was agreed that based on the information available, the CMP201 Original would contain an implementation arrangement of the 1st April following 2 years after the Authority decision on CMP201.
-So for example, if a decision was made on or prior to 31st March 2013, the implementation date would be 1st April 2015: a decision thereafter and before 1st April 2014 would result in an implementation date of 1st April 2016. - 4.96 The Workgroup considered a number of Draft alternative CUSC Modifications regarding implementation and came up with the following options: - a) Original the 1st April following 2 year after a Regulatory decision. - b) Draft Alternative(i) the 1st April following 3 year after a Regulatory decision. - c) Draft Alternative (ii) the 1st April following 4 year after a Regulatory decision. - d) Draft Alternative (iii) the 1st April following 5 year after a Regulatory decision. - 4.97 The Workgroup Chair asked the group to provide their views on the above options in respect of better facilitating the Applicable Objectives.
+So for example, if a decision was made on or prior to 31st March 2013, the implementation date would be 1st April 2015: a decision thereafter and before 1st April 2014 would result in an implementation date of 1st April 2016. - 4.96 The Workgroup considered a number of Draft alternative CUSC Modifications regarding implementation and came up with the following options: - a) Original the 1st April following 2 year after a Regulatory decision. - b) Draft Alternative (i) the 1st April following 3 year after a Regulatory decision. - c) Draft Alternative (ii) the 1st April following 4 year after a Regulatory decision. - d) Draft Alternative (iii) the 1st April following 5 year after a Regulatory decision. - 4.97 The Workgroup Chair asked the group to provide their views on the above options in respect of better facilitating the Applicable Objectives.
 There was majority Workgroup support for Draft Alternative (i), but not for Draft Alternative (ii).
-Four members of the Workgroup supported the 5 year option (Draft Alternative (iii)) and although this did not form a majority of the Workgroup, the Chair decided to progress this option using his powers under the CUSC governance rules. - 4.98 Therefore, the final conclusion of the Workgroup was that, in addition to the Original Proposal, there should be two Workgroup Alternative CUSC Modifications (WACMs) as follows: - a) Original 1st April following 2 year after an Authority decision - b) WACM1 1st April following 3 year after an Authority decision.
+Four members of the Workgroup supported the 5 year option (Draft Alternative (iii)) and although this did not form a majority of the Workgroup, the Chair decided to progress this option using his powers under the CUSC governance rules. - 4.98 Therefore, the final conclusion of the Workgroup was that, in addition to the Original Proposal, there should be two Workgroup Alternative CUSC Modifications (WACMs) as follows: - a) Original 1st April following 2 year after an Authority decision - b) WACM1 1st April following 3 year after an Authority decision. - c) WACM 2 1st April following 5 year after an Authority decision